Friday, March 31, 2017

 Akers' works are on display in many fine galleries in Louisiana, Texas, Florida, Mississippi, Alabama and Georgia.
 His works also hang in thousands of homes and offices throughout the Unites States.
 Johns paintings are in collections in England, Australia, South America, Mexico, Africa, Europe, Russia, Japan and in many other countries.
 He is listed in American Artists of Renown, the book of who's who in American art."

-John Akers (1944-2006)The Abita Springs artist John Akers was known for his unique style and palette.
+John Akers (1944-2006)According to Artworks of Louisiana website, Akers was known for his unique style and palette.
 His prints and paintings are instantly recognizable regardless of where they are displayed.
 Jack, as he was known by his friends, produced wildlife scenes, bayou country works, oyster boats, shrimp trawlers, and peaceful waterways in ever increasing demand.
 He was also one of the few artists that still created copper plate etchings.
 Jack always stated that "Because of my feelings for these subjects I am able to paint with emotion and realism."

 Stamps and Prints